Minister of the Environment (Japan)

 The Minister of the Environment (環境大臣, Kankyou Daijin) is a member of the Cabinet of Japan and is the leader and chief executive of the Ministry of the Environment.
 The minister is nominated by the Prime Minister of Japan and is appointed by the Emperor of Japan.

-The current minister is Hirotaka Ishihara, who took office on 21 October 2025.
+The current minister is Hiroyoshi Sasagawa, who took office on 17 September 2026.